Gifts, Benefits and Hospitality (GBH) policy

 The administration and quality control of YVW’s policy and processes, including the GBH Register and GBH Declaration Forms, are to be subject to regular scrutiny.

-Annual report to the Risk Management and Audit
+Annual report to the Finance, Audit and Risk Management Committee

-A report is to be provided, at least annually, to the Risk Management and Audit Committee that includes the following matters:
+A report is to be provided, at least annually, to the Finance, Audit and Risk Management Committee that includes the following matters:

-The Risk Management and Audit Committee is to submit its findings to the Board.
+The Finance, Audit and Risk Management Committee is to submit its findings to the Board.

 14. Promoting and improving compliance